Custom Fields in the Search Result Window

 - Prior Art Risk – What is the likelihood the patent could stand up to extensive prior art search?

 This simple system is a good start for your own rating system.
 While this is a fairly simple one, simple is often better.
 I advise IP managers to develop the simplest possible rating system that will meet your needs.
 Overly complex rating systems, while well intentioned and better in theory, virtually always fail due to their complexity.

 Custom Fields in the Data Columns

 In the screen snap above, you can see some of the custom fields I selected in Preferences>Search Results>Custom Fields.
-The columns are colored orange to give you a visual signal that this is custom data.
-The filters and facets are also orange to tie the custom fields elements together.
+The columns are always all the way to the right in the search results to give you a visual signal that this is custom data.
+The filters and facets are in orange to tie the custom fields elements together.

 Displaying Custom Filters & Facets

 Even if custom fields are defined, you might not see the facets in the Refine Panel.